-At one point or another; all of us have probably heard something to the effect that using a tripod is the best way of getting clear sharp photos.
-While this may be true, many of us get intimidated by the idea of dragging a 10 pound accessory along with us.
-This is especially true if you are talking about nature photography and you may be hiking 3 to 5 miles to get to the destination you want to take photos at.
+At one point or another all of us have probably heard something to the effect that using a tripod is the best way of getting clear sharp photos.
+While this may be true, many of us get intimidated by the idea of dragging around a 10 pound accessory.
+This is especially true if you are talking about nature photography and you may be hiking 3 to 5 miles to get to your destination.

 The whole point of using a tripod is to offer your camera extra support.
 Some people hold their camera in their hands with their elbows out to the side.
-This offers absolutely no support and is the reason why a surprising number of other wise descent photos end up in the “Opps, that didn’t turn out like I expected” pile.
+This offers absolutely no support and is the reason why a surprising number of otherwise decent photos end up in the “Oops, that didn’t turn out like I expected” pile.

-Second photo tip – learn how and when to breath.
+Learn how and when to breath.
 If you happen to be hiking or climbing in an area that is really steep and you are running short of breathe that is NOT a good time to take a photo.
 Learn from hunters who have been doing this for a long time.
-Visualize your subject, inhale, hold your breath, slowly pull the trigger (or push the shutter), then slowly exhale.
+Visualize your subject, inhale, hold your breath, slowly press the shutter button, then slowly exhale.

-Third photo tip – when walking, try a monopod for extra support.
-A monopod (for obvious reasons) is usually 1/3rd the weight of a tripod.
+When walking, try a monopod for extra support.
+A monopod (for obvious reasons) is usually a third the weight of a tripod.
 A monopod allows you to brace your camera against a solid surface.
 In fact, when used as a walking stick, it also allows you to brace yourself against a solid surface as well.

-Fourth photo tip – use a bean bag for extra support.
-Many people try to use a branch, rock or even the hood of a car for extra support.
+Use a bean bag for extra support.
+Many people try to use a branch, rock, or even the hood of a car for extra support.
 The problem with that is, in most cases the surface is still not flat, and so your camera may rock or shift while taking the photo.
 A bean bag just slightly bigger than your camera body will help mold the camera to the surface you are trying to lean against.

-Sixth photo tip – use a tripod anyway.
+Or, use a tripod anyway.
 You don’t have to use a tripod that will support a big 4×5 camera with a bellows.
 Light weight tripods are available at very reasonable prices.
-Some times, photographers avoid these because they are too light weight and may become unstable in the wind.
-The solution is simple; A) take your string and tie a rock to the middle column of your tripod or B) use your camera bag to weight it down.
-This has the same effect as using a heavier duty tripod, plus it weighs less and cost less to begin with.
+Sometimes, photographers avoid these because they are too light weight and may become unstable in the wind.
+The solution is simple: take your string and tie a rock to the middle column of your tripod, or use your camera bag to weight it down.
+This has the same effect as using a heavier duty tripod, plus it weighs less and costs less to begin with.

-Instead of singing, “Opps, I did it again” when it comes to your blurry photos; use these photo tips to start singing “We will ROCK you” about your award winning photographs.
+Instead of singing, “Oops, I did it again” when it comes to your blurry photos, use these photo tips to start singing “We will ROCK you” about your award winning photographs.

 Like This Article?